WilliamYi96/williamyi96.github.io/_pages/about.md

 * <span style="color:red">New!!</span> 2020.12.
 Start research at Tencent AI Lab.
 * 2020.12.
 Volunteer of NeurIPS 2020.
 * 2020.10.
 Reviewer of WACV 2021.
 * 2020.08.
-Technical report of ''Legendre decomposition in machine learning'' is available on arXiv.
+Technical report of "[Legendre decomposition in machine learning](https://arxiv.org/abs/2008.05095)" is available on arXiv.
 * 2020.05.
 Reviewer of BMVC 2020.
 * 2020.05.
 Start research at KAUST Vision-CAIR group.
 * 2020.04.
 Reviewer of ITSC 2020.